temcocontrols/woo-variations-table/readme.txt

 * You can search variations by typing your search keywords.
 * Each variation will have its own "add to cart" button and this button uses AJAX so no reload needed to add it to cart.
 * You can select where you want the variations table to show up in the product page.
+* You can sort the table columns as you wish using easy drag'n drop table in settings

 = Demo =
 You can see live demo from here: